SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/NetInsight_Nimbra.md

 - **ITS JPEG 2000**: Displays the ITS JPEG 2000 table and contains a parameter that can be used to activate or deactivate polling.
 - **ITS Alarm Status**: Displays the ITS In Alarm Status and ITS Out Alarm Status tables.
 - **AIF Performance Monitoring**: Contains the AIF - Access Interfaces Monitoring table and allows you to activate or deactivate AIF Polling.
-- **DCH Performance Monitoring**: Contains the DCH ƒ?"
-DTM Channels Monitoring table and allows you to activate or deactivate DCH Polling.
+- **DCH Performance Monitoring**: Contains the DCH â€“ DTM Channels Monitoring table and allows you to activate or deactivate DCH Polling.
 - **DTM Interfaces and Links**: Displays the DTM Link Last Changed parameter and contains the DTM Interfaces and DTM Links tables.
 - **DTM Tx/Rx Statistics**: These pages display the DTM Interfaces - Tx and DTM Interfaces - Rx tables, respectively.
 - **DTM DPP-IP Interfaces**: Displays the DTM DPP-IP Last Changed parameter and contains the DPP-IP Interfaces table.
 - **DTM Alarms**: Displays the DTM Interfaces Alarm Status table.
-- **DTM TIF Performance Monitoring**: Displays the TIF ƒ?"
-Trunk Interfaces Monitoring table and allows you to activate or deactivate DTM TIF Polling.
+- **DTM TIF Performance Monitoring**: Displays the TIF â€“ Trunk Interfaces Monitoring table and allows you to activate or deactivate DTM TIF Polling.
 - **Eth Device and Interface**: Displays the Eth Devices Table and the Eth Interfaces and Alarms Table.
 - **Eth-Ets Table**: Displays the Eth-Ets Group Last Change parameter and the Eth-Ets Table.
 - **Eth-Ets RSTP and Queue Configuration**: Displays the Eth-Ets Group Last Change parameter, the Eth-Ets RSTP Table and the Eth-Ets If Queue Table.